leoriviera/gotp/README.md

 - different lengths for the one-time password, 6 and 8 digits

 This project has no dependencies, only using functions included in Go's standard library.
 It also has tests, based on the test cases from both RFCs.

+## TODO

+- Trigger tests on GitHub Actions
+- Support 30 second and 60 second periods for TOTP